zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Carol says, “You can believe what you like, but I t hink it’s great that the district attorney is taking a stand.”
 “To take a stand” (sta nd) is to tell people what your position is, what your opinion is, and not change it, not try to be persuaded by others.
 “To take a stand” is to decide that you are  going to defend your position even if other people disagree with you.

 Danny says, “Yes, but he” – the district attorney –  “seems to be doing it at the expense of real justice.”
-If you do something “at t he expense (expense) of” something else, you are causing harm to one thing i n order to help another thing.
+If you do something “at the expense (expense) of” something else, you are causing harm to one thing i n order to help another thing.
 Danny is saying that the district attorney is takin g a stand, is giving his opinion,

 but at the expense of real justice.
 “Justice” (just ice) here refers to fairness in the way people are treated, especially when we’re talki ng about the laws of a country or a place.